MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

 _(GUID, required)_

 A unique GUID (without braces) that's provided to Intune as part of the registration process.
-This ID is included in the enrollment message as the `OfflineAutoPilotEnrollmentCorrelator`.
+This ID is included in the enrollment message as the `OfflineAutopilotEnrollmentCorrelator`.
 This attribute is present only if enrollment happens on a device registered with Zero Touch Provisioning via offline registration.

 #### CloudAssignedAadServerData